 LIS 477, "Digital Asset Management," Simmons University

-This case study is still in progress, but it is an exploration of the Maryland Center for History and Culture's approach to Digital Asset Management.
-The case study is comprised of interviews with five staff members from the Center and seeks to explore how their DAM workflows respond to the institution's interdisciplinary needs with digital collections that represent both library and museum collections.
+This case study explored the Maryland Center for History and Culture's approach to Digital Asset Management.
+The case study was comprised of interviews with five staff members from the Center and seeks to explore how their Digital Asset Management (DAM) workflows respond to the institution's interdisciplinary needs with digital collections that represent both library and museum collections.

 This project is licensed under an All Rights Reserved license.
 Copyright is held by Cecelia Lasley.